flgkd/integer-linear-programming-notes/notes/08-dantzig-wolfe-decomposition.md

 ### 3.1 General Polyhedral Representation

-A polyhedron can be represented using a finite collection of points and rays.
+Let $X$ be a nonempty pointed polyhedron.
+By the Minkowski-Weyl theorem, $X$ can be represented using its extreme points and extreme rays [2].

 Let the extreme points of a polyhedron $X$ be